dziobro/Education-Data-Primer/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:305990cdbc
 ## Create table of data for the sheet or plot
 You are going to create a table of data that will be used in the next exercise to create visuals.
+But first we need to find all available data for those students and filter to what we interested in.
+Data is loaded from previous exercise into `GatheredStudentData`

 - Filter the data to include only the students in section 1
 - Find all available data for those students
 - Change the code to Filter only math PARCC assessments (MAT??, ALG01, ALG02, GEO01)
 - Spread the data into a table

-Data is loaded from previous exercise into `GatheredStudentData`

 *** =instructions
+Complete the following tasks:
+- Modify the code to Filter the data to so that we only include only the students in section 1
+- Change the code to Filter only math PARCC assessments (MAT??, ALG01, ALG02, GEO01)
+- Spread the data into a table

 *** =hint